Tech Goes Home collaborates with community partners to advance digital equity

 Volunteer with TGH!
 Please click the link below or email us at email@example.com.

 Take a Look

-Listen to what TGH participants and leaders have to say about the program, and how it has benefitted their lives and the lives of many.
+Listen to what TGH learners and leaders have to say about TGH and how the program has affected their lives.

 As defined by the National Digital Inclusion Alliance (NDIA), "digital equity is a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy, and economy.
 Digital equity is necessary for civic and cultural participation, employment, lifelong learning, and access to essential services.

 It is important to note here the use of “equity” vs. “equality.”
 When we use the word equity, we accurately acknowledge the systemic barriers that must be dismantled before achieving equality for all."